 Now that you have a Lambda function, you can finish the Alexa skill setup.

 - From the Lambda functions dashboard, click on your new function.

 - The top right of the screen will have an ARN field you can copy.

 - Go back into the Alexa skills kit dashboard, click your skill, and go to the “Configuration” wizard step.

 - Choose “AWS Lambda ARN” as your “Service Endpoint Type”.

 - Click “North America” in the region section, and paste your ARN into the text box that appears.

 You’ve now done enough to test your skill!
-I recommend using the “Test” step of the skill wizard to be able to type out a text utterances and see the response your skill makes.
-If you have an Echo Dot or Echo device connected to your developer account, you’ll also be able to use the device to test things out, like I did in the video above.
+I recommend using the “Test” step of the skill wizard to be able to type out a text utterance and see the response your skill makes.
+If you have an Echo Dot or Echo device connected to your developer account, you’ll also be able to use the device to test things out, as I did in the video above.

-It’s helpful to log and view information about each request, if they’re failing.
+It’s helpful to log and view information about each request if they’re failing.
 A simple “print()” statement anywhere in your Lambda code will allow you to output debug information to Cloud Watch, which you can review from the “Monitoring” tab in your Lambda function.